This week is our first week back “at school”.

 The only problem that has arisen was when I went to find which branch of the library one of the core science books was held at.
 I couldn’t find it in the catalogue.

 I did a double take.
-I checked for the authors in case I was making an error in the title, but nothing.
-I began to wonder if I was imagining things.
+Then I checked for the authors in case I was making an error in the title, but nothing.
+Now I began to wonder if I was imagining things.

 Did I see it in the catalogue just before Christmas or was I dreaming?

-Anyway, the short version of the story is that it had been culled over the Christmas/New Year season and someone must have snapped it up on the 50c table!
+So to keep a long story short, it was culled over the New Year season and someone snapped it up on the 50c table!

 This is our first year of partially relying on the library to have the books we want to use.
 Every other year we have bought them all.
 That was partially because our local library is a little less *worldly* than our libraries in Wellington were, and partially because if you’ve bought it you’ve got it when you need it and you don’t have to rearrange your life around a 3 to 4 week waiting list.